ragingscholar/strawberry_theme/README.md

 ### For users
 If your instance does not have this theme installed, you can install it locally with [stylish](https://userstyles.org/styles/160753/mastodon).

+## Known Issue
+1. Some of the styles affect preferences page, you may find some undesirable font colors.
+2. Retweet buttons are not displayed properly when using firefox.

 ## Bug report
 `shioko@cmx.im` or `haisenberg@cmx.im`